jaller94/beautifulhugo/README.md

 - Removed: Some obsolete HTML headers
   - SEO meta tags specific to Twitter / X
   - `<meta http-equiv="X-UA-Compatible" content="IE=edge">`
+- Removed: Script for random emoticon on the 404 page
+- Changed: Add `aria-hidden="true"` for the emoticon on the 404 page
 - Changed: Show dates and modification dates of articles
 - Changed: Hide preview content of an article
 - Changed: Fonts and use of font-weight